glouwa/d3-hypertree/docs/readme.md

 );
 ```

-For working examples see [Example Repository](https://github.com/glouwa/d3-hypertree-examples).
+For more examples see [Example Repository](https://github.com/glouwa/d3-hypertree-examples).

 ## <a name="apireference"></a> Constructor Arguments
-The core class of the API is the Hypertree Class.
-Constructor arguments are used for configuration, see []()
-the 'api' member exposes functonis and Promises for animations and other featrues.
-The initPromise member may be used to call api functinos,
-like animations after initialisation.

 The Hypertree Configuration object is passed as second argument to the Hypertree
 contructor.
 It contains four sections which of only `model` is obligate.